-The Sadness is a nasty and thoroughly unpleasant survival horror film set in Taiwan, directed by Canadian first-timer Rob Jabbaz.
-Warning: this movie is not for the faint-hearted and requires a strong tolerance for depictions of sexual violence on screen.
+The Sadness is a nasty and thoroughly unpleasant survival horror film set in the Taiwanese capital of Taipei, directed by Canadian first-timer Rob Jabbaz.
+Warning: this movie is not for the faint-hearted and requires a strong tolerance for depictions of brutality and sexual violence on screen.

 Jim and Kat are a young couple living in Taipei, Taiwan.
 The world has been suffering a global pandemic for a year or so.
 The Alvin virus, as it’s called here, has been relatively benign enough not to cause society to crumble.
 When a mutation turns sufferers into homicidal maniacs with a penchant for rape and cannibalism, however, Jim and Kat, separated by the demands of the storytelling, must fight their way across a frazzled city, avoiding all sorts of crazy horrors.

 The Sadness cross cuts between the two protagonists.
 Kat is on her way to work and witnesses a multiple stabbing on the metro train.
 When the young woman sitting next to her is stabbed in the eye, Kat plays the good Samaritan and takes the victim to a local hospital.
 They’re followed there by a gentleman who was sexually harassing Kat previously, but the virus made him go psycho in the meantime.
 Jim, on the other hand, is at a local café when all hell breaks loose.
 Riding off on a scooter, desperate to locate his girlfriend, he too must face threats of mutilation and murder.